Improve Your Study Skills

 The studying methods that worked for high school may not be working for college subjects.
 We have many helpful handouts linked from this page to assist you.
-If you would like some individualized help with general study skills or with finding study techniques for a specific course, the AAC offers one-on-one in-person study skills tutoring with instructors from our UC 1100 Learning Strategies courses at no cost to the student.
+If you would like some individualized assistance with general study skills or with finding study techniques for a specific course, the AAC offers one-on-one in-person study skills tutoring with college study skills coaches at no cost to the student.
 Please sign up for available times through TutorTrac.

 The Study Cycle